The Biggest Scams Found At Disney World

 Disney trips are already pretty expensive, especially with single-day tickets averaging between $109 and $189 for ages 10 and up, and the average cost of a meal ranging between $19 for quick service bites to $42 for a sit-down or table service experience per adult.
 With that in mind, it's no surprise that people aren't looking to spend any more than they have to during a Disney vacation — or, in some cases, cut back on costs.
 However, certain scams out there can make this challenge very stressful.

-On one hand, you've got the seemingly trustworthy third-party companies that claim to sell half-price tickets only to try and upsell you on purchasing a timeshare in Florida before you can get your hands on them.
+On the one hand, you've got the seemingly trustworthy third-party companies that claim to sell half-price tickets only to try and upsell you on purchasing a timeshare in Florida before you can get your hands on them.
 Then, you've got the scammers who sell counterfeit or expired tickets online to trick eager buyers into paying the price twice: once for the fakes and again for the real deal after they realize — a little too late — that they've been scammed.

 Plus, it's not just outside parties who try to cash in on people's need to save.
 Disney is guilty of trying to get more out of unsuspecting visitors by using complicated marketing language that tricks them into purchasing more than they need to.
 That's why you should always, always check the fine print to ensure you're not getting ripped off.
 After all, that "5-day discount" might also apply to a 2-day trip — they just don't want you to know that.

 Unfortunately, the scams don't stop once you're through the gates.
 First, there's the issue with Disney Genie+.
-Less about the money, the real scam here lies in how park organizers will try to control how you move around the grounds through a GPS tracking system that's based solely on crowd flow.
-So, if an area you're heading to is already at peak capacity, Genie+ will try to redirect you elsewhere, even if it's nowhere near where you want to be, in order to keep wait times as short as possible.
+Less about the money, the real scam here lies in how park organizers will try to control how you move around the grounds by manipulating key factors such as wait times, ride availability, attraction access, and crowd distribution.
+Using a GPS tracking system that's based primarily on crowd flow, the Genie+ app basically tracks your location and, if lines get too long, steers your decisions so you're more likely to leave the spot you're currently in to go spend money elsewhere.